International Inter-Institutional Agreements (Interim)

 - University colleges, schools, departments, and or programs, before negotiating or entering into any international agreement, as described above, are responsible for consulting with the AVPIE and completing and forwarding to the AVPIE the International Agreement Proposal Form.

 The Assistant Vice President for International Education (AVPIE) will be the initial point of contact regarding any international inter-institutional agreements and is responsible for ensuring that all policies related thereto are followed by the entire university.
-The AVPIE, through the International Center, is responsible for coordinating, facilitating, supporting, and serving as a key resource for the development and implementation of international agreements; conducting an initial review of any proposed international agreements; facilitating the approval process; serving as the final repository for original hard and soft copies of international agreements (historic and current); and overseeing the ongoing operationalization and administration of the agreement jointly with the college, school, department, and/or program named in the agreement.
+The AVPIE, through the International Center, is responsible for coordinating, facilitating, supporting, and serving as a key resource for the development and implementation of international agreements; conducting an initial review of any proposed international agreements; facilitating the approval process; serving as the central repository for original hard and soft copies of all current international agreements and working with the university archivist regarding final repository of all historic and/or inactive international agreements; and overseeing the ongoing operationalization and administration of the agreement jointly with the college, school, department, and/or program named in the agreement.

 The President or his/her designee exercises final approval of all international inter-institutional agreements.